[music] paused

 struct ScoreText;

-Score is a resource, a singleton piece of data.
-Unlike components that belong to entities, resources are global.
-There's only one score in the game. #[derive(Default)] initializes both fields to 0.
+Score is a resource - a singleton piece of data.
+Unlike components attached to entities, resources are global.
+There's only one score in the entire game. #[derive(Default)] initializes both fields to 0.

 commands.spawn((